Used textile collection in European cities

 The study uncovered a wealth of approaches, both in terms of physical collection methods but also how collection and subsequent processing was organised, key messages that have been communicated to citizens and the role that municipalities have taken.
 Often the approach taken has been highly influenced by the background context; national and regional policy and earlier collection activities/challenges.

-We have produced two reports which outline the role of public procurers in developing circularity in this sector.
+We have produced a number of reports which outline the role of public procurers in developing circularity in this sector.

 The report ‘Mapping clothing impacts across Europe: the environmental cost’ shows how ECAP can help to reduce this environmental impact, and inspire change across Europe.